Electronic Signature Solution to eSign Online. ISO 27001 Certified.

 • Plans start at $5/month.

-• No hidden charges for bulk downloads, account migration, or account closure.
+• There are no hidden charges for bulk downloads, account migration, or account closure.

-• Lifetime deal pricing available for SMBs that prefer a one-time payment.
+• Lifetime deal pricing is available for SMBs that prefer a one-time payment.

 Inconvenience #2: Auto-renewals and refund battles

-Trustpilot and G2 are full of accounts of users charged a year after they stopped using a service, support agents demanding the last four digits of an expired card to process a cancellation, and refund requests denied on procedural technicalities.
+Trustpilot and G2 overflow with similar stories.
+In one, a service charges a user a full year after they stop using it.
+In another, a support agent demands the last four digits of an expired card before processing a cancellation.
+Elsewhere, a refund request gets denied on a procedural technicality.

 How QuickSigner solves it:

-• Direct access to the founder and dev team for resolution — not a ticketing maze.
+• You reach the founder and dev team directly for resolution — not a ticketing maze.

 Inconvenience #3: “A typo cost me an envelope” — punitive usage limits

-A frequently cited frustration: a single corrected typo, a re-sent document to a different email, or a small workflow change consumes another envelope from a monthly quota.
-Teams end up rationing signatures instead of using the tool.
+Here is a frequently cited frustration.
+A single corrected typo, a re-send to a different email, or a small workflow change eats another envelope from a monthly quota.
+As a result, teams end up rationing signatures instead of using the tool.

 How QuickSigner solves it:

-• Bulk send and template features on the Pro tier without separate add-on fees.
+• The Pro tier adds bulk send and template features without separate add-on fees.

-• Documents can be corrected and re-sent without the punitive accounting that defines incumbent pricing.
+• You can correct and re-send documents without the punitive accounting that defines incumbent pricing.

 Inconvenience #4: Complex setup and steep learning curves

-Reviews repeatedly call out that creating templates, configuring conditional fields, or building multi-step workflows on legacy platforms requires hours of effort — and sometimes paid implementation services.
-The interface feels powerful but cluttered, and mobile experiences are described as inconsistent.
+Reviews repeatedly call out the effort that legacy platforms demand.
+Creating templates, configuring conditional fields, or building multi-step workflows can take hours — and sometimes paid implementation services.
+The interface feels powerful but cluttered, and reviewers describe the mobile experience as inconsistent.

 How QuickSigner solves it:

-• Upload a PDF or DOC, drag signature fields, add signers, send.
-The first contract can typically be sent in under five minutes.
+• Upload a PDF or DOC, drag signature fields, add signers, and send.
+You can typically send the first contract in under five minutes.

-• Reusable templates for recurring agreements (NDAs, employment contracts, service agreements, invoices).
+• Reusable templates handle recurring agreements such as NDAs, employment contracts, service agreements, and invoices.

 Inconvenience #5: Email deliverability and recipient friction

-A surprisingly common complaint: signers don’t receive the invitation email, or it lands in spam.
-The sender ends up coaching the recipient through email-client troubleshooting instead of closing the deal.
+Here is a surprisingly common complaint.
+Signers do not receive the invitation email, or it lands in spam.
+Consequently, the sender ends up coaching the recipient through email-client troubleshooting instead of closing the deal.

 How QuickSigner solves it:

-• Optimized transactional email infrastructure with monitored deliverability.
+• Optimized transactional email infrastructure keeps deliverability monitored.

-• Live signing status tracking — you see exactly when the document was opened, viewed, and signed.
+• Live signing status tracking shows you exactly when someone opened, viewed, and signed the document.

 Inconvenience #6: Security claims without certification